cisco/mindmeld/rfcs/regex_feature.md

 classifier would able to learn from this high noise signal, it would reduce it's dependence on it to make a classification.
 - There could be overlaps with regex patterns from different entity types, but the classifier would be able to learn from those patterns.
+- This approach locks-in the one-language one-mindmeld application idea since these regex patterns will not translate across languages.

 ## Alternative ideas